adversary-org/wtfnmf/README.rst

 Either option should be fine, it's up to the end user's preference as to which file(s) to keep and which to delete.
-The output of the script is always eight files; four versions of the license file and 4 versions of the boilerplate to add to code or anything else.
+The output of the script is always eight files; four versions of the license file and four versions of the boilerplate to add to code or anything else.

 FAQ